How to Get Emergency Rent Assistance

 Why people need help with rent

-According to Hud User, renters that put more than 30% of their income toward rent are “cost-burdened.”
+Renters who put more than 30% of their income towards rent are “cost-burdened,” according to the 2023 American Community Survey.
 This means they may have trouble affording other necessities and will likely need help with rent.

 “That’s hard in a lot of rental markets for people,” says Laura Scherler, senior director of economic mobility and corporate solutions at United Way.
-She added that there are people who spend upwards of 40 or 50% of their income on rent.
-“It leaves them vulnerable if their car breaks down, or their kids get sick.
+She added that there are people who spend more than 40 or 50% of their income on rent.
+“It leaves them vulnerable if their car breaks down or their kids get sick.
 Anything unexpected will throw them off.
 It doesn’t give them any wiggle room to manage those crises.”

 That was the case for Mandy.
 She and her partner had already exhausted their savings for their move when they had to get her car fixed.
 Mandy estimates that they were paying close to 50% of their shared income toward rent.